 Credit by examination may not be used for graduate credit and no such credit, graduate or undergraduate may appear on graduate student transcripts.

-A graduate student whose grade point average in all graduate courses taken while enrolled as a UTA graduate student falls below 3.00 will be placed on academic probation.
+A graduate student whose cumulative grade point average falls below a 3.00 in all graduate courses, be they graduate or undergraduate level, taken while enrolled as a UTA graduate student will be placed on academic probation.
 The student must attain a grade point average of at least 3.00 in the next semester he or she is enrolled or be subject to dismissal.
-Undergraduate courses or graduate courses graded P, R, I or W cannot be used to remove the condition of academic probation.
+Undergraduate courses or graduate courses graded P, R, I or W or courses that do not provide graduate credit (see Courses Not Providing Graduate Credit) cannot be used to remove the condition of academic probation.

 It is the obligation of the student, in attempting to resolve any student grievance regarding grades, first to make a serious effort to resolve the matter with the instructor with whom the grievance originated.
 Individual instructors retain primary responsibility for assigning grades.
 The instructor's judgment is final unless compelling evidence shows discrimination, preferential treatment or procedural irregularities.
 If students wish to appeal, their requests must be submitted in writing on an Academic Grievance Form available in departmental or program offices to the department chair or program director.
 Before considering a grievance, the department chair or program director will refer the issue to a departmental or program committee of graduate faculty.
 If the committee cannot reach a decision acceptable to the parties involved, the department chair or program director will issue a decision on the grievance.
 If students are dissatisfied with the chair or director's decision, they may appeal the case to the academic dean.
 If they are dissatisfied with the academic dean's decision, they may appeal it to the Dean of Graduate Studies.
 Students have one year from the day grades are posted to initiate a grievance concerning a grade.
 (For grievances other than those related to grades, see the catalog entry titled Grievances Other Than Grades.)